 Tsukishima Monja Street in Chuo is close to lots of the main Olympic stadiums and is lined with over 70 eateries where you can enjoy a delicious monja dish.
 Iraho has two branches on the same street and has been serving up monja to customers since 1955!

 Sweet Treats in Harajuku

 Yoyogi National Stadium was constructed for the 1964 Tokyo Olympics and in 2021 the venue will host the Olympic Handball and Paralympic Badminton and Wheelchair Rugby events.
 To experience Tokyo cafe culture at its most cute and colourful, head out of the scenic tranquility of Yoyogi Park and head into the vibrant streets of Harajuku.
-Takeshita Dori is lined with all sorts of enticing cafes offering all sorts of sugary treats in cute surroundings.
-Enjoy fluffy pancakes, fancy parfaits, sugary doughnuts, cute cakes, and indulgent desserts.
+Takeshita Dori is lined with all sorts of enticing cafes offering sugary treats in cute surroundings – enjoy fluffy pancakes, fancy parfaits, tasty doughnuts, and indulgent desserts.

 Themed and animal cafes are also very popular throughout Tokyo, and Harajuku has several including the Harry Hedgehog cafe and Cat Cafe Mocha.
 There’s also the Pompompurin Cafe, dedicated to Sanrio’s cute golden retriever character (who was designed to resemble a caramel pudding).

 Coffee lovers are spoiled for choice in Harajuku, so for something a little different, why not try Reissue, where you can request your coffee with latte art, in either 2D or 3D?